DrCarney.com Blog

 Research Summary Information

-Ultra-processed food intake and risk of depression: a systematic review
+Ultra-processed food consumption and risk of obesity: a prospective cohort study of UK Biobank

 Continue reading